taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt

 // (when other exchanges for this currency have poor api / volume / price discovery / etc)
 // EACH CURRENCY LISTED HERE MUST EXIST AS A BITCOIN MARKET!
 // #USE LIBERALLY#, AS YOU WANT THE BEST PRICE DISCOVERY FOR THIS CURRENCY'S VALUE
-$ct['conf']['currency']['bitcoin_preferred_currency_markets'] = array(
+$ct['conf']['currency']['bitcoin_preferred_currency_markets'] = array( // START

                      //'lowercase_btc_mrkt_or_stablecoin_pair = PREFERRED_MRKT',
-                                   							'aud = kraken',  // WAY BETTER api than ALL alternatives 'chf = kraken',  // WAY MORE reputable than ALL alternatives 'dai = kraken',  // WAY MORE reputable than ALL alternatives 'eur = kraken',  // WAY BETTER api than ALL alternatives 'gbp = kraken',  // WAY BETTER api than ALL alternatives 'jpy = kraken',  // WAY MORE reputable than ALL alternatives 'inr = wazirx',  // One of the biggest exchanges in India (should be good price discovery)
+                     'aud = kraken',  // WAY BETTER api than ALL alternatives 'chf = kraken',  // WAY MORE reputable than ALL alternatives 'eur = kraken',  // WAY BETTER api than ALL alternatives 'gbp = kraken',  // WAY BETTER api than ALL alternatives 'jpy = kraken',  // WAY MORE reputable than ALL alternatives 'inr = wazirx',  // One of the biggest exchanges in India (should be good price discovery) 'rub = binance',  // WAY MORE volume / price discovery than ALL alternatives 'usd = kraken',  // WAY BETTER api than ALL alternatives

-                                   							'rub = binance',  // WAY MORE volume / price discovery than ALL alternatives 'usd = kraken',  // WAY BETTER api than ALL alternatives );
+                                   					       ); // END